junior-devleague/ig-profile/README.md

 Create a link tag for your CSS stylesheet in your html document.

-Here's an example of your final product
 <p align="center">
+*Here's an example of your final product:*
 <img src="images/Example.png"></img>
 </p>